-When you edit a desktop connection, the Connection panel opens.
-Under Description, you can enter additional information regarding the desktop connection for internal use.
+Editing a desktop connection opens the Connection window.
+Under Description you can enter additional information about the connection for internal use.

-On the Rules tab, you can modify the rule set for this connection.
-For more information on creating firewall rules, see Firewall Rule Settings on page 23.
+On the Rules tab you can adjust the rule set for the related connection.
+For more information about creating firewall rules see the section Firewall Rule Settings on page 24.

-The URL / Content Filter tab allows you to configure the URL and content filter for this connection:
+On the URL / Content Filter tab you can configure the URL/content filter for the related connection.

-Input field Description Block all by default Select this check box to add all URL filters that are currently defined on the system to the blacklist and to select all content filters.
-Name Displays the name of the URL and content filter.
-URL Filter Black/White Add the URLs in the respective filters to the blacklist or whitelist by clicking the corresponding check boxes.
-Content Filter Select the content filters by clicking the corresponding check boxes.
-Schedule Displays whether the filter is always active, always inactive or active on a customized time schedule.
-Click the entry to modify the schedule.
+Input box Description Block all by default Select this checkbox to add all of the URL filters that are currently defined in the system to the blacklist and to select all of the content filters.
+Name Shows the name of the URL/content filter.
+URL Filter Black/White Add the URLs of the respective filters to the blacklist or whitelist by clicking on the relevant checkboxes.
+Content Filter Select content filters by checking the respective boxes.
+Schedule Indicates whether the filter is always on, always off, or active when scheduled.
+To modify the schedule, clicking on the entry.

-If you have created application filter profiles (see Application Filter on page 104), you can enable or disable the application filter for this desktop connection.
-On the Application Filter tab, you can set the Mode of the application filter to Blacklist or Whitelist or disable the application filter for each selected profile by selecting the respective radio button.
+If you use application filters (see Application Management on page 106), you can activate or deactivate these for the selected desktop connection.
+In the Application Filter tab you set the Mode of the application filter to Blacklist or Whitelist or deactivate the application filter for each selected profile by selecting the corresponding option button.
+On the Application Based Routing tab you can add any configured Routing Profiles.

-If you modify these settings, click Save to save your changes or Reset to discard them.
-Otherwise, click Close to close the editor panel.
+If you change any settings, click Save to store your changes or Reset to discard them.
+Then click Close to quit the editing window.